rdilip/state-approximation/README.md

 improves the fidelity with the original state.

 ## TODO
+* Bug for complex wavefunctions -- need to track down.
 * Add the remaining images to README
 * Benchmark on different states
 * Experiment with more disentanglers